nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `ar.prettyPrintArray`

-*Convert a kdb+ list to an Arrow array and pretty prints the array*
+*Convert a kdb+ list to an Arrow array and pretty print the array*

 ```q
 .arrowkdb.ar.prettyPrintArray[datatype_id;list]